localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 gh repo fork https://github.com/localstack-samples/sample-notes-app-dynamodb-lambda-apigateway
 ```

-After forking and cloning:

--   Create a new directory named `.github` and within it, create a sub-directory named `workflows`.
--   Inside the `workflows` sub-directory, create a new file named `preview.yml`.
+After forking and cloning, navigate to the `.github/workflows` directory in your forked repository and open the `preview.yml` file.
+This file will contain the GitHub Action workflow configuration.

 Now you're set to create your GitHub Action workflow, which will deploy your cloud application on an ephemeral instance using LocalStack.